JimmyNayak/PyShop/README.md

 # PyShop
-PyShop repository contains the simple website exercise which is created using django python framwork.
+PyShop repository contains the simple website exercise which is created using the Django python framework.